aantonello/jguime/README.md

       ...
     </application>

-That is be enough to load an instance of the CAndroidApp class and make it available to the entire application.
+That should be enough to load an instance of the CAndroidApp class and make it available to the entire application.
 Without that, the [SFAsset](@ref x.android.utils.SFAsset) class will no work properly and will throw exceptions in some cases.